Improve your foot function and balance with yoga

 For feet exercise videos scroll to the end!

-But the effectiveness of these proprioceptive mechanoreceptors depends on how well all the tissues and joints in the feet and ankles move for the brain to be able to receive messages and act on them.
-So feet that are weak, stiff and narrow will send poorer signals, resulting in poorer balance and overall connected movement and ease.
+The effectiveness of the proprioceptors depends on how well all the tissues and joints in the feet and ankles can move, in order for the brain to be able to receive messages and act on them.
+When you have poor sensory awareness in your feet, if they are weak, stiff and narrow (shoes do this) the signals via the proprioceptors will be weaker, resulting in poorer balance, a stiffer body and less coordination and and ease in movement.

 Our need to move well, critically including the feet and ankles, has decreased with modern life.
 We walk on flat even surfaces, sit on chairs much of the time, rather than integrating moves like squatting, kneeling, climbing, or jumping into our daily activities.
-Our feet are held much of the time in shoes with the toes locked in a narrow, uplifted position, the arch artificially held, the heel also lifted up restricting ankle movement , and the sole of the foot fixed rather than bending with variations in the ground.
+Our feet are held much of the time in shoes with the toes locked in a narrow, uplifted position, the arch artificially immobile, the heel also lifted up restricting ankle movement.
 This even applies to comfortable shoes like trainers, and many flat sandals.

-As a result, our feet are often stiff, weak, less responsive to the ground and unnaturally shaped.
+No wonder feet become stiff, weak, less responsive to the ground and unnaturally shaped.
 Some people end up with foot discomfort and pain which can frustratingly limit their ability to enjoy moving.
-Bunions, squashed toes, hammertoes and plantar fasciitis are met with resignation, orthotics are commonplace.
-In our culture, the feet are very often a pretty under-moved and unloved part of the body.
+Bunions, flat feet, squashed toes, hammertoes and plantar fasciitis are met with resignation, orthotics are commonplace.
+In our culture, the feet are very often an under-moved and unloved part of the body.

-Further up the chain, from the feet, then ankles, knees and hips which do not move optimally create poor habits in how we stand, walk, move.
-Over time, this can negatively impact your balance, the fluidity of your overall body movement, and affect how much muscular tension you habitually hold, even playing a part in low back pain or pelvic floor dysfunction.
+Further up the chain, stiff feet and ankles will create poor habits in how we stand, walk, move.
+Over time, this can negatively impact your balance, coordination and affect how much muscular tension you habitually hold, playing a part in low back pain, pelvic floor dysfunction, even neck pain.

 I outline all this not to be negative, but to emphasise the long term value in doing movements which work on strength and mobility in your feet, ankles, knees and hips in both isolated and then connected ways.
 It’s a whole chain reaction!

-This is why yoga classes with me include movements like rolling over your feet, toe spreading and lifting, calf raises and more.
+This is why yoga classes with me include movements like rolling over your feet, toe spreading and lifting, calf raises on one leg and more.
 The movements might feel small, trivial even, but when you understand what the feet do, you can appreciate the value and quickly feel the positive changes.

-How yoga and functional movement changes our feet and ankles
+How yoga and functional movement changes your feet and ankles

-Improving movement in the little parts like your toe joints and ankles, and sensing into how everything is interconnected can have long term benefits.
+Improving movement in your toe joints, feet and ankles, and sensing into how everything is interconnected can have long term benefits.
 For example:

-• Moving your feet more via mobility and strength exercises will bring more confidence in your everyday balance.
+Moving your feet more via mobility and strength exercises will bring more confidence in your everyday walking balance.

 How do you feel about your feet and balance?
 Are you ready to upgrade their movement potential?

 Here are my top starter moves for getting your feet/ankles/calves moving more.
 They are all easy things to integrate into your everyday life.
-Start making your feet more responsive right now with a quick handshake.
+If you don’t like touching your feet, you don’t have to!
+There are lots of good exercises you can do.
+Start making your feet more responsive right now by piucking 2 minutes worth of moves to do everyday.
 Let me know how it goes!

 Simple feet & ankle TLC

-3. Rollover your feet, pressing into the tops of your feet and stretching out through your toes - tab;e top pull backs are good for this, flipping the feet to tops down and then toes under. ( moving through the forefoot joints and stretching muscles)
+Roll over your feet, pressing into the tops of your feet and stretching out through your toes - table top pull backs are good for this, flipping the feet to top foot down and then toes under. (moving through the forefoot joints and stretching muscles)

-4. Do 10 heel raises when you go up the stairs once a day - build up to single leg raises (ankle mobility and intrinsic foot strength).
-See video 2 below.
+Do 10 heel raises when you go up the stairs once a day - build up to single leg raises (ankle mobility and intrinsic foot strength).

-5. Single big toe lifts, then four toe lifts- you can do them sitting at your desk or in the shower...
+Single big toe lifts, then four toe lifts with big toe down - you can do them sitting at your desk or in the shower... use your hand sto help as you need to start with.

-7. Walk barefoot in the park or garden in the spring : )
+Walk barefoot in the park or garden when you can : )

-8. Walk daily in ‘healthy shoes’ - start with 10 minutes!
+Walk daily in ‘barefoot’ shoes - start with 10 minutes.
 Acclimatise to real foot movement gradually.

 Here is a gentle starter movement practice for the feet and ankles